virtru-corp/virtru-charts/cks/README.md

 > **Critical:** You cannot configure CKS + CloudHSM directly from a Helm chart without first validating the integration on a Linux server.
 The Linux setup must succeed before proceeding to Kubernetes.

+* **Minimum CKS image version:** The container image must include the CloudHSM SDK v5 tooling (specifically `/opt/cloudhsm/bin/configure-pkcs11`).
+Confirm with your Virtru representative which image tag supports HSM mode before deploying.
 * AWS CloudHSM cluster provisioned with **at least 2 active HSM nodes** (required for key availability quorum)
 * Linux server with CKS + CloudHSM fully configured and validated (`list-keys` must succeed)
-* The following files collected and placed in the `hsm/` directory:
+* The following files collected and placed in the `hsm/` directory (rename `.example` files after populating):

 | File | Source |
 |---|---|